DaveParillo/OpenDSA/RST/en/Glossary.rst

       in-memory form.

    design pattern
-      An a bstractions for describing the design of programs |---|
-      that is, the interactions of objects and classes.
+      An abstraction for describing the design of programs |---| that is, the interactions of objects and classes.
       Experienced software designers learn and reuse patterns for combining software components, and design patterns allow